Sizing Is Just a Number

 - The size on the dress label.

-- The dress owner’s “street” size – this is the size the you would purchase most often if shopping at stores
+- Your "street" size — the size you would purchase most often when shopping in regular stores.

 Bust

-Bust is measured by wrapping the measuring tape around the fullest part of the breast, under the arms, and around the back.
-The tape should not be pulled tight
+Wrap the measuring tape around the fullest part of the bust, under the arms and around the back.
+The tape should be snug but never pulled tight.

 Waist

 Measure the smallest part of your waist.
-Note that this is not top of your pants.
-It should be about halfway between your hips and your breasts.
+Note that this is not the top of your trousers — it sits about halfway between your hips and your bust.

 Hips